femfataal/FMP/report.md

+## Entry 08/12/2023 - project draft for demo day: ##

+- RQ: what role should human-like responses play in the use of GAI tools?
+- Perspective: Speculative design
+      - why:to explore and question the unintended by-product of GAI tools, human-like responses made by an agent that is made to be subservient.
+This project attempts to open up this problem space in order to discuss this role rather than to solve it, and to show the future's malleability.
+This can be acheived by taking current social, technological and cultural trends (GAI, digital assitents, chatbots) into the future.
+        -why not design fiction though? because this is not about preparing for the future instead of showing the future's malleability
+        -what is the wicked problem at the heart of this?
+        - how is this though provoking?
+        - why is this a good design fiction?
+Because there is a good fit between the scenario, time-frame, cultural context and protagonist.
+        - Why is it an app?
+- Approach: service design
+      - why: GAI is a service, and I'm exploring the implications for making an assistent
+        - front-end (user)
+        - back-end (behind the screen)
+        - service blueprint:
+              - step 1: wholistic view of the user's context and service possibilities (where does this prototype fit into someone's life)
+              - step 2: visualize intangible interactions over time (journey mapping, storytelling, experience prototyping)
+              - step 3: develop an interdisciplinary and shared language (journey maps, blueprints, value exchange maps, system maps)
+  - Methods:
+          - interviews, questionaires,
+- Design process: design parallels?
+      - why: ?
+  (you made that one weird depressed bot story as a potential scenario)
+- Prototype: an increasingly human-like chatbot/assistent
+      - looks and feel why: ?
+- Data: interview GAI users
+      - analyse the use of the bot based on the log
+- conclusion: nervousness and human-like responses help in creating lower more achievable expectations and make selling a no easier, the use of pure GAI should maybe be devoid of these human-like reactions to communicate the reality that this is a language model and a mathmatical approach to human language (?)

+- why was this the best way to research this?
+- integration of expertise areas:
+        - C&A:
+        - U&S
+        - B&E
+        - T&R
+        - MD&C
+        -DR&P

 ## Entry 06/12/2023  - update core during data analysis ##

 RQ: what role should human-like responses play in the use of GAI tools?